GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The code you write makes you a programmer.
-The code you delete makes you a good one.
-The code you don't have to write makes you a great one.
+> ### There are many terrible mistakes to make in program design, so go ahead and make them so that you understand them better.
 >
-> ~ *Mario Fusco*
+> ~ *Marijn Haverbeke*

 ---
 ## 🏎 Quick Facts